 Fragmented habitat forces wildlife to spend extra time and energy seeking access to nesting, basking, and feeding sites.
-Trees, shrubs, and the forest understory near the shore have declined over time along many developed shorelines.
+Trees, shrubs, and the forest understory near the shore have incrementally declined over time along many developed shorelines.
 This change in shoreline habitat negatively affects wildlife - although geese appear to appreciate the space, and create a nuisance with their droppings, aggressive behavior, and noise.
 Loons, however, will not likely nest on a lawn or a beach; they prefer to nest near shore on vegetated hummocks, small islands, or masses of emergent vegetation.
 The loss of trees along shore means fewer trees fall into the water.
-Biologists have determined that this loss of trees due to development will negatively affect fish populations for centuries15.
+Biologists have determined that this loss of trees due to development will negatively affect fish populations for centuries.
 There is also a definitive link between impervious surface cover and fish.
 Sedimentation and toxic pollutant runoff to streams and lakes increase with imperviousness, and lead to reduced fish reproductive success and survival.
 The winter use of salt for sidewalks, driveways, and road deicing results in increasing sodium and chloride concentrations in lakes, which at high concentrations can harm plants, frogs, fish, and other organisms.
+Within lakes, chloride does not break down or settle out, so this pollution is lasting.

-State of Lake Shorelands in Minnesota
+State of Lake Shorelines in Minnesota

-The Minnesota DNR developed a rapid assessment method for objectively evaluating shoreland health for lakes16.
-The Score-the-Shore survey protocol was designed to (1) determine a lakewide

-14 Riprap should only be used where necessary and never to replace a stable, naturally vegetated shoreline.
-See: https://files.dnr.state.mn.us/publications/waters/shoreline_alterations_lakescaping.pdf lakeshore habitat score with modest precision; (2) detect changes over time, and (3) compare lakewide lakeshore habitat scores to regional patterns and trends.
+The Minnesota DNR developed a rapid assessment method for objectively evaluating shoreline health for lakes.
+The Score-the-Shore survey protocol was designed to (1) determine a lakewide lakeshore habitat score with modest precision; (2) detect changes over time, and (3) compare lakewide lakeshore habitat scores to regional patterns and trends.